sarvoaarumugam/ReadmeTestFile/README.md

 **Falcon-CareUp_Grace_AI** is a Unity project designed for medical and hospital-related purposes.
 The project features an AI character, **GRACE AI**, which interacts with players by answering their questions accurately.
 In addition to AI interactions, each tied to specific in-game actions and points.
 The project is developed for **WebGL** and **VR**, with a primary focus on VR experiences.

+## Project Description

+The **Falcon-CareUp_Grace_AI** project focuses on creating a medical application that simulates a hospital environment.
+The standout feature of the project is **GRACE AI**, a smart assistant that provides players with accurate responses to medical or hospital-related queries.
+The project include  a points-based action.

 ## How to Go Through the Project

 Follow these steps to get a clear understanding of how to navigate and use the **Falcon-CareUp_Grace_AI** project: